2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-Lakkos is a wonderful place to walk around in town to get a full immersion experience into the real Heraklion.
-Lakkos, which has gone through an important requalification process in recent times, used to be Heraklion’s underground neighborhood.
+Lakkos is a fantastic place to totally immerse into the real Heraklion atmosphere.
+Lakkos, which has gone through a remarkable requalification process in recent times, used to be Heraklion’s underground neighborhood.

-Lakkos was the place that would horror and scandalize the good society of Heraklion, the area where prostitutes and outlaws would live and hang out.
+Lakkos was the place that would scandalize Crete’s society, the area where prostitutes and outlaws would live and hang out.

 Street art Lakkos, Heraklion Crete